33% off, foreverNew customers · code · ends Aug 31

 Pricing: From roughly $14,995/year, most teams land between $30K and $60K/year all-in.

 When the job is enterprise account mapping, ZoomInfo's org charts, technographics, and Bombora-powered intent are class-leading.
 It doubles as a prospecting database and an intent layer for teams that can absorb the cost and the annual contract.
-Direct-dial accuracy topped our test at 71%.
+Its US phone coverage (60 to 75% in our prospecting benchmark) is among the best we have measured.

 What to watch.
 The most common complaint from churned buyers is not data quality, it is contract structure and renewals.
 If the bill is the problem rather than the data, our best B2B data providers benchmark covers the lighter-weight options.